-and Company's property valuations are within an acceptable range of values.
+We discussed the valuations with Group/Company management and the external valuers and concluded, based on our work, that the Group's and Company's property valuations are within an acceptable range of values.

-In addition, we evaluated the adequacy of the disclosures in Note 5 to the financial statements, including those regarding the key valuation assumptions applied in the property valuations.
+In addition, we evaluated the adequacy of the accounting policy in Note 1.6 and the disclosures in Note 6 to the financial statements, including those regarding the key valuation assumptions applied in the property valuations.